Editorial Team

 Monica Swahn, Ph.D., Dean and Professor of Health Promotion and Physical Education in the Wellstar College of Health and Human Services at Kennesaw State University in the USA.
 She is trained as a psychiatric/alcohol epidemiologist and her main research interests pertain to health risk behaviors and disparities, focusing on the structural drivers and social determinants of alcohol use, violence and HIV/AIDS.
 She is committed to strengthening research and capacity building for alcohol prevention and mental health care in low-resource settings.

-Ilona Tamutienė, Ph.D., University of Vytautas Magnus University, Lithuania.
-Dr Ilona Tamutienė is a Professor at the Department of Public Administration, Faculty of Political Science and Diplomacy, and Senior Researcher at the Vytautas Kavolis Transdiciplinary Social and Humanities Research Institute at the Vytautas Magnus University.
-She is conducting research on alcohol’s harms to others, alcohol policy, and institutional response to a problem of harm, especially to children.
+Ilona Tamutienė,Ph.D.,Vytautas Magnus University, Lithuania.
+She is a Professor at the Department of Public Administration, Faculty of Political Science and Diplomacy, and Senior Researcher at the Vytautas Kavolis Transdisciplinary Social and Humanities Research Institute at the Vytautas Magnus University.
+She is also a part-time Senior Researcher at the Lithuanian University of Health Sciences.
+Her research focuses on alcohol’s harms to others, alcohol policy, and institutional responses to alcohol-related harm, particularly concerning children.

-Ingrid Wilson, Ph.D., is an Assistant Professor at the Singapore Institute of Technology in the Health and Social Sciences Cluster, and Adjunct Research Fellow with La Trobe University.
+Ingrid M. Wilson, Ph.D., is an Associate Professor at the Singapore Institute of Technology in the Health and Social Sciences Cluster, and Adjunct Research Fellow with La Trobe University.
 She has a PhD in Mother and Child Health from La Trobe University, a first-class Honours degree in Criminology (University of Melbourne), and a Postgraduate Diploma in Law (UK).
 Her research focuses on alcohol-related intimate partner violence and the gendered nature of drinking and harm.
 A qualitative researcher, she is passionate to ensure the voices and experiences of disadvantaged populations are illuminated in health research and social policy.
 Ingrid has a background in alcohol policy development as an advisor for the Victorian State Government, public health advocacy in the not-for-profit sector, and leadership experience as Board Chair of a women’s charity in Melbourne.

 Manuscript Manager

-Christine Buchanan, South Africa.
+Christine Buchanan, M. A., South Africa.
 Christine has a Master's degree in Research Psychology from the University of the Witwatersrand in Johannesburg, and is a registered Neuropsychologist.
 Her interest is in chronic diseases and helping people who are living with a chronic condition.
 She is a member of the British Psychological Society, Division of Neuropsychology, and an associate member of the South African Clinical Neuropsychological Association.
 Christine has had many years experience in editing neuropsychological assessment reports, as well as academic dissertations and theses, and has a qualification in editing from the University of Cape Town.
 She is based in Cape Town, South Africa.

 Treasurer